-In the event the Council does not provide a response within 30 working days of receiving a Management Plan, it shall be deemed to be certified and the consent holder shall be entitled to proceed with the relevant activities pertaining to the Management Plan in accordance with the submitted plan and the conditions of consent.

 Advice Note:

-The certification (or withholding certification) of a Management Plan by the Council shall be based on the Council’s assessment as to whether the plan adequately addresses its objectives as set out in these conditions.
-Where the relevant Council officer considers a Management Plan cannot be certified, their response should outline these inconsistencies to the consent holder.
+The certification (or withholding certification) of a Management Plan by the Council must be based on the Council’s assessment as to whether the plan adequately addresses its objectives as set out in these conditions.
+Where the relevant Council officer considers a Management Plan cannot be certified, their response should outline these inconsistencies to the Consent Holder.

+To enable sequencing of the Project Stages, the Management Plans certified in accordance with the respective management plan conditions may be reviewed and amended over time.

-Subsequent Management Plan changes and reviews must also be submitted to Council for certification in accordance with conditions 15 and 16.
-Any amended Management Plan shall have no effect until certification has occurred.
-The consent holder must meet the costs of the production, monitoring and review of Management Plan changes.
+Subsequent Management Plan changes and reviews must also be submitted to Council for certification in accordance with conditions 16 and 17.
+Any amended Management Plan must have no effect until certification has occurred.
+The Consent Holder must meet the costs of the production, monitoring and review of Management Plan changes.